psychemedia/finn-resources/src/oisin-tir-na-nog.md

 "Woe is me, my son, that you are going away from me, for I do not expect that you will ever return to me ! "

 The manly beauty of his countenance became quite dimmed with sorrow ; and though I promised to return after a little time, and fully believed that I should see him again, I could not check my tears, as I gently kissed my father's cheek.
 I then bade farewell to my dear companions, and mounted the white steed, while the lady kept her seat before me.
 She gave the signal, and the steed galloped swiftly and smoothly towards the west, till he reached the strand ; and when his gold-shod hoofs touched tha waves, he shook himself and neighed three times.
-He made no delay, but plunged forward at once, moving over the face of the sea with the speed of a cloud- shadow on a March day.
-The wind overtook the waves and we overtook the wind, so that we straight- way lost sight of land; and we saw nothing but billows tumbling before us and billows tumbling behind us.
+He made no delay, but plunged forward at once, moving over the face of the sea with the speed of a cloud-shadow on a March day.
+The wind overtook the waves and we overtook the wind, so that we straight-way lost sight of land; and we saw nothing but billows tumbling before us and billows tumbling behind us.

-Other shores came into view, and we saw many wonderful things on our journey — islands and cities, lime-white mansions, bright greenans* and lofty palaces.
+Other shores came into view, and we saw many wonderful things on our journey — islands and cities, lime-white mansions, bright greenans `[Greenan, a summer-house ; a house in a bright, sunny spot]` and lofty palaces.
 A hornless fawn once crossed our course, bounding nimbly along from the crest of one wave to the crest of another ; and close after, in full chase, a white hound with red ears.
 We saw also a lovely young maiden on a brown steed, with a golden apple in her hand ; and as she passed swiftly by, a young warrior on a white steed plunged after her, wearing a long, flowing mantle of yellow silk, and holding a gold- hilted sword in his hand.

 I knew naught of these things, and, marvelling much, I asked the princess what they meant; but she answered —

-" Heed not what you see here, Oisin ; for all these

-* Greenan, a summer-house ; a house in a bright, sunny spot.

-wonders are as nothing compared with what you shall see in Tirnanoge."
+" Heed not what you see here, Oisin ; for all these wonders are as nothing compared with what you shall see in Tirnanoge."

 At last we saw at a great distance, rising over the waves on the very verge of the sea, a palace more splendid than all the others ; and, as we drew near, its front glittered like the morning sun.
 I asked the lady what royal house this was, and who was the prince that ruled over it.

 " This country is the Land of Virtues," she replied. " Its king is the giant, Fomor of the Blows, and its queen the daughter ot the king of the Land of Life.19 This Fomor brought the lady away by force from her own country, and keeps her in his palace ; but she has put him under gesa12 that he cannot break through, never to ask her to marry him till she can find a champion to fight him in single combat.
 But she still remains in bondage ; for no hero has yet come hither who has the courage to meet the giant."

-"A blessing on you, golden-haired Niam," I re- plied ; " I have never heard music sweeter than your voice; and although I feel pity for this princess, yet your story is pleasant to me to hear ; for of a certainty I will go to the palace, and try whether I cannot kill this Fomor, and free the lady."
+"A blessing on you, golden-haired Niam," I replied ; " I have never heard music sweeter than your voice; and although I feel pity for this princess, yet your story is pleasant to me to hear ; for of a certainty I will go to the palace, and try whether I cannot kill this Fomor, and free the lady."

 So we came to land ; and as we drew nigh to the palace, the lovely young queen met us and bade us welcome.
 She led us in and placed us on chairs of gold; after which choice food was placed before us, and drinking-horns filled with mead, and golden goblets of sweet wine.